 Educate yourself.
 Learn as much as you can about your spouse's specific type of cancer.
 Your knowledge about the disease prepares you to deal with your spouse's changing needs, participate in important decisions, ask the right questions, and be the best advocate you can be for your loved one.

 Organize yourself.
-Adding the responsibility of cancer care to your other responsibilities is a big undertaking.
+Adding the responsibility of cancer caretaker to your other responsibilities is a big undertaking.
 Stay on top of tasks by making a daily schedule.
 Also, write things down, delegate some responsibilities to friends and family, and keep a list of all key phone numbers handy.

 Keep your spouse in the loop.
 Allow your spouse to participate in decision-making as much as possible.
 Encourage him or her to share feelings with you, and take the time to listen.